areebusmani/devstreamline/README.md

 ## About the project

-Dev streamline is an open source software for generating responsive and production ready frontend code (HTML and CSS) using Figma designs.
+Dev streamline is an open source software for generating responsive and production ready frontend code (HTML and CSS) from Figma designs.